-This is because when your computer connects to a wireless network, it will save the settings and profile of that network.
-If you have altered the Pre-shared key (PSK) of your router accidentally when changing your Wi-Fi password, your PC may not change the old profile and it starts giving you the incorrect PSK provided for network SSID error message.
+When your computer connects to a wireless network, it will save the settings and profile of that network.
+If you have altered the Pre-shared key (PSK) of your router accidentally when changing your Wi-Fi password, your PC may not delete the old profile and it starts giving you the incorrect PSK provided for network SSID error message.

-Apart from a faulty network profile, you may experience this problem when you’ve entered the wrong Wi-Fi password, or when your network driver is corrupted.
-But don’t worry, here are 4 solutions to try.
+Apart from a faulty network profile, you may experience this problem when you’ve entered the wrong Wi-Fi password, or in some cases, when your network driver is corrupted.
+But no worries, you can fix it.
+Here’re 4 fixes to try.

 You may not have to try them all; just work your way down the list until you find the one that works for you.